An isovariant Elmendorf's theorem: Introduction

 \subsection{Equivariant precursors}

+Let $\topp$ denote the convenient category of compactly generated spaces, which are not necessarily weak Hausdorff (see Remark \ref{referee}).
+While much of equivariant homotopy theory has been developed for compact Lie groups, in this paper we work only with finite groups, and we fix a finite group $G$.
 Let $\etop$ denote the category of $G$-spaces with equivariant maps, and let $\itop$ denote the category of $G$-spaces with isovariant maps.
 The category $\etop$ is enriched in spaces, and thus $\itop$ is also enriched in spaces using the subspace topology.
 We will denote the space of isovariant maps from $X$ to $Y$ by $\imap(X,Y)$.

 An important tool for working with $\etop$ is the orbit category for the group $G$.
-The $G$-orbit category $\mathcal{O}_G$ has as objects the $G$-sets $G/H$ for all closed subgroups $H\leq G$, and morphisms $G/H \to G/K$ are equivariant maps.
+The $G$-orbit category $\mathcal{O}_G$ has as objects the $G$-sets $G/H$ for all subgroups $H\leq G$, and morphisms $G/H \to G/K$ are equivariant maps.